 Cherry Cookson worked for many years as a Senior Radio Drama staff producer for the BBC, winning many national and international awards for her productions, including two Gold Sony Awards and directing several plays that won Writers’ Guild awards.
 She also directed the BBC entries for the Prix Italia and Prix Futura and won the New York International Programming award for a World Service Drama production.
 She now works freelance as an independent radio producer, teaches radio acting and creative writing and works as a script consultant.
 She has recently directed two plays for BBC Radio 4 and is working on a play for BBC Radio 3 for the Olympics.

-Stephanie Cross is a freelance journalist.
-She writes features and book reviews for The Lady magazine, and reviews fiction for the Daily Mail and the Times Literary Supplement.
-Her work has also appeared in the Guardian, Daily Telegraph and Observer, and she was a researcher for Ian Hamilton Collected Poems (ed.
-Alan Jenkins, Faber, 2009).
-Educated at the University of Cambridge, she gained a BA in English in 2002 and an M.Phil in English Studies (distinction) in 2005.
-She has acted as a freelance manuscript consultant to the David Godwin Literary Agency, and in 2006 was recognised by the Arts Council, East “Escalator” talent scheme as one of the ten best emerging prose writers in the Eastern region.
+Stephanie Cross was the ghostwriter for Genesis guitarist Mike Rutherford's memoir The Living Years (Constable, 2014), a Sunday Times bestseller.
+She is also a highly experienced literary journalist, reviewing regularly for the Daily Mail among other publications.
+Stephanie was educated at the University of Cambridge and holds a BA in English and an MPhil in English Studies (Distinction).
+She has acted as a freelance manuscript consultant to the David Godwin Literary Agency, mentored writers through Shape Arts, a disability-led arts organisation, and in 2006 was recognised by the Arts Council, East “Escalator” talent scheme as one of the ten best emerging prose writers in the Eastern region.

 Heather Dyer writes picture books and novels for children aged 7-11.
 The Girl with the Broken Wing was one of Richard and Judy’s ‘Best Children’s Books Ever’, and The Boy in the Biscuit Tin was nominated for the Galaxy Best British Children’s Book Award.
 Her books have been broadcast on Radio 4, and are studied in schools at Key Stage 2.
 Heather also teaches creative writing at Aberyswyth University, where she is the current Royal Literary Fund Fellow.